udacity/create-your-own-adventure/english/karaoke/karaoke/propose-to-her/propose-to-her.md

 But then she remembers something.
 Her expression turns solemn.
 "Well, that's very kind of you," she says, "but...
 I'm afraid I can't.
-I'm only dreaming you see, and I couldn't in good conscience engage myself to a stranger I met in a dream."
+I'm only dreaming you see, and I couldn't in good conscience engage myself to a figment in one of my dreams."